ThinkUpLLC/ThinkUp/docs/source/userguide/settings/plugins/facebook.rst

 ------------------------------

 ThinkUp's Facebook plugin works with Facebook pages, but it can only connect with regular Facebook user accounts.
 To add a Facebook page, connect a regular Facebook user account to ThinkUp.
-Make sure that user "likes" the page, and then add it to ThinkUp from the Likes dropdown in ThinkUp.
+Either create a new page or "like" an existing page on Facebook.com.
+Then add it to ThinkUp from the pages dropdown in ThinkUp.
+Any pages you manage will be listed first.